Table of contents

 We recommend that you get tested once a year for sexually transmitted diseases such as chlamydia, gonorrhoea and syphilis.
 This is possible, for example, at many AIDS service organisations, health authorities, gay projects and doctors.

-For a chlamydia test, a urine sample is taken or a swab is taken.
+For a chlamydia test, a urine sample is taken or a SwabA smear test is a medical examination in which a cotton swab or similar tool is used to remove cells or fluids from a tissue.
+Mehr made.